axtk/react-keenstore/README.md

 ## Multiple stores

-An application can have **as many stores as needed**, whether on a single Context or multiple Contexts.
+An application can have as many stores as needed, whether on a single Context or multiple Contexts.
 Splitting the app data into multiple stores can make the scopes of the stores clearer and it can help reduce irrelevant update notifications in the components requiring only a limited portion of the data.

 ```js
 const AppContext = createContext({